outofmbufs/pidcontrol/README.md

 The underlying PIDPlus code only uses the setpoint in the `e` calculation, so by doing this calculation here the setpoint can be treated as scaled by 100.

-**PIDHookModifyTerms**:
+### PIDHookModifyTerms (handler name: PH_modify_terms)

 This event occurs immediately after all the base terms are established, whether they were obtained by the built-in calculations or from values provided by `PH_base_terms` handlers.

-HANDLER SIGNATURE: `PH_modify_terms(self, event)`

 READ-WRITE ATTRIBUTES:
 - `p` -- the current candidate (unweighted) proportional term value.
 NEVER None.